30stand/code-standard/accessibility/README.md

 	</form>
 	```

+### Headings
+1. Provide heading elements at the beginning of each section of content
+2. Each page should only have one h1
+3. Headings are designed to convey logical hierarchy.
+Don’t skip heading levels
+4. Provide descriptive headings.
+Avoid duplicating heading
+5. Do not use h tags to achieve visual results only
+6. Do not use text formatting, such as font size or bold to give the visual appearance of headings

 ### Image
 1. Always include alt attribute in `<img>`.
 2. For decorative images, implement it via CSS, or implement it using `<img>` with alt="".